 - Generally grows in a low acidic, low sugar and low salt substrates like meat, fish, egg, beans, apricots etc.

 Clostridium botulinum is classified among the group of pathogenic bacteria because it produces an exotoxin that causes botulism.
 The exotoxin acts as a virulence factor which can cause disease in mammals like humans, animals etc. In the absence of exotoxin, Clostridium botulinum considers being non-invasive or non-infectious.

 The exotoxin has a molecular weight of 150 kDa.
 Generally, botulinum exotoxin is a neurotoxin that disrupts the nervous system’s normal functioning and results in paralysis of involuntary muscles.
 A lethal dose for mice is 0.000,000,033 mg and 1-2 µg for human.

 Characteristics of Botulinum Exotoxin

 - Stability: A toxin produced by Clostridium botulinum is a relatively stable compound.
 Botulinum exotoxin remains stable under acidic condition (>4.6) and dissociates under alkaline conditions.

 Chemistry of Botulinum exotoxin: Initially produced as a single inactive polypeptide chain of molecular weight 150 kDa, where it lacks a leader sequence.
 The protease enzyme functions to cleave the neurotoxin into active di-chain neurotoxins.

 - Molecular structure: An exotoxin possesses one heavy and one light chain of molecular weight 100 kDa and 50 kDa, respectively.
 The di-sulphide bond associates the heavy and light chain.
 Botulinum exotoxin contains one atom of zinc.
-The di-sulphide bond between the heavy and light chain can help the neurotoxin in cell penetration.
+The di-sulphide bond that is present between the heavy and light chain, mediates the neurotoxin to penetrate into the cell.

 Uniqueness: It is unique than the other exotoxin, as it produces after the cell lysis.

 - Effect: Botulinum neurotoxin blocks ACH synthesis (Acetylcholine) at the synapses and neuromuscular junction and results in paralysis.
 In severe illness, the exotoxin leads to respiratory paralysis, which eventually causes death.
 A neurotoxin is zinc endopeptidase, which cleaves the membrane protein of synaptic vesicles (synaptobrevin).